 Then, in 1954, Howard’s boyhood dream came to life when he and Mary purchased a 1900-acre ranch near Leakey, Texas, and immediately contributed the land to their Foundation.
 Mary’s diary records their hope to provide a free camping experience for “maybe 100 boys and girls at one time.”
 Never could they have imagined how their dream would multiply from that day to the present.

-Today, the Foundation is led by members of the fourth generation of the family, Deborah and David Rogers.
+Today, having been involved in the leadership for more than two decades, fourth generation family members Deborah and David Rogers lead the Foundation.
 New programs continue to emerge, including Outdoor Education for Texas schools as well as continued focus on leaders.
 More than 25,000 boys and girls, families, and adults each year are benefiting from this early vision … and tens of thousands more are being served through the online resources.